tyShinkle/md-tutorial/README.md

 ### Ordered Lists

-Ordered lists are demarcated by numbers 1, 2, 3 etc.

-If an ordered list is nested they are then represented by roman numerals i, ii, iii etc. Read more about nested lists below.
+Ordered lists have each list item demarcated by numbers 1, 2, 3 etc...
+If an ordered list is nested each list item is then represented by a roman numeral i, ii, iii etc...
+We'll talk about [nested lists](#nested-lists) later.

 #### Markdown
 ```